redbonzai/laravel-permy/readme.md

 ## Permy
-> Short for "permanent friend".
+> :godmode: Short for "permanent friend".

 - [ ] Write the Docs for usage and installation
 - [ ] Update code to latest Laravel versions